The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Context and data

-Although the fraction of reserved slots was the same in each major, the \emph{take-up} of these slots varied significantly.
+Although the fraction of reserved slots was the same in each major, the \emph{take-up} varied significantly.
 Figure \ref{fig:variation_aa} plots the share of affirmative action enrollees in the 2004--2011 cohorts ($y$-axis) against a measure of each program's selectivity ($x$-axis).
-In highly-selective programs like Law and Medicine, the number of applicants to each track typically exceeded the reserved quota, so affirmative action students made up 45 percent of the incoming class.
+In highly-selective programs like Law and Medicine, the reserved quotas usually filled up, so affirmative action students made up 45 percent of the class.
 In less selective programs like Math and Teaching, the number of affirmative action applicants was frequently less than the quota, and UERJ filled open slots from the general track.
-Thus the share of affirmative action enrollees was as low as 10--20 percent in these programs.
-The low take-up is attributable to the lower desirability of these programs and the fact that UERJ had strict criteria for affirmative action eligibility.\footnote{\enskip In fact, the \emph{majority} of Black and public high school students who applied to UERJ were ineligible for affirmative action because they did not meet the low-income requirement.
-All applicants also had to pass the first-round qualifying exam, for which there was no affirmative action.}
+Thus the share of affirmative action enrollees was as low as 10--20 percent in some programs.
+The low take-up is attributable to lower desirability of some programs and UERJ's strict criteria for affirmative action eligibility.

-UERJ's admission policy gave a large implicit preference to affirmative action students.
-Figure \ref{fig:dist} plots the distribution of admission scores for 2004--2011 applicants in the Black, public school, and general tracks, where scores are standardized to be mean zero and standard deviation (SD) one among \emph{all} applicants to a given program/cohort.
-Vertical lines displays the mean cutoff score in each track, which is the mean of the standardized scores for the last students admitted to each program/cohort.
-The mean cutoff was $-$0.5 in the public school track, $-$0.6 in the Black track, and $+$0.9 in the general track.
-Thus the last admitted students in the affirmative action tracks typically scored 1.5 standard deviations below the last admitted student in the general track.
+UERJ's policy gave a large implicit preference to affirmative action students.
+Figure \ref{fig:dist} plots the distribution of admission scores for 2004--2011 applicants in the Black, public school, and general tracks.
+Scores are standardized to be mean zero and standard deviation (SD) one among \emph{all} applicants to a given program/cohort.
+Vertical lines show the mean cutoff score in each track, which is the mean score of the last admitted students.
+The average cutoff is $-$0.5 in the public school track, $-$0.6 in the Black track, and $+$0.9 in the general track.
+Thus marginally-admitted affirmative action students typically scored 1.5 standard deviations below marginal admits in the general track.